top of page

 Hello!

-My name is Priya Gowda and I am a junior communications major at Dreyfoos School of the Arts in West Palm Beach, Florida where I have a focus on journalism and creative writing.
-Telling stories is my greatest passion, and through writing for The Muse (my school's newsmagazine) and taking creative writing classes I try to expand on those passions as much as I can.
-I am very focused on academics as well, with a love for learning new things and an affinity for math and science.
-I hope to go into the STEM field in the future, specifically computer science and coding.
+My name is Priya Gowda and I am a communications senior at Dreyfoos School of the Arts in West Palm Beach, Florida where I focus in journalism and creative writing.
+Telling stories is my greatest passion, and through writing for The Muse (my school's newsmagazine) and taking creative writing classes, I try to expand on those passions as much as I can.
+In the future, I hope to go into computer science and programming, and combine it with my passion for journalism by working in science communication.

 email: priyagowda.themuse@gmail.com